 A captivating and powerful novel that lingers long beyond the last page, Challenger Deep is a heartfelt tour de force by one of today's most admired writers for teens.

-An unflinchingly honest, Challenger Deep delves into the shadowy and murky depths of mental illness, and does so in a creative yet respectful way.
+An unflinchingly honest, Challenger Deepdelves into the shadowy and murky depths of mental illness, and does so in a creative yet respectful way.
 Chapters switch between what readers might call reality (Caden's everyday life | life in a hospital) and fantasy (Caden's fantastical journey to Marianas Trench, traveling on an ominous ship with quite the group of characters), but both are very real to Caden.
 The short chapters offer abrupt, brief glimpses into the mind of a young man who is struggling to navigate the world and his thoughts.
-This is a story unlike any other, and Challenger Deep is truly an incredible novel.
+This is a story unlike any other, and Challenger Deepis truly an incredible novel.
+Highlights: Caden's personality shines, his struggle is prominent, and I felt for him so much.
+The side characters are equally well written.
+While the ending is one of optimism, I appreciate that Shusterman also acknowledges the fact that mental illness is a battle - sometimes you end up right where you began, starting from scratch.
+But other times, you do get better (and I especially loved the support system that Caden has in this story - friends, family, doctors).
+The drawings, by Shusterman's son, add an even more authentic touch to an already impressive story,

 Lowlights: It takes a little time to adjust to the style of this story, since the chapters are so short and the switches happen regularly.
 The writing style is probably going to frustrate some readers, but if you can get into it, this story is incredible.

-Final thoughts: Challenger Deep is an important story that expertly uses creativity to explore mental illness.
+Final thoughts: Challenger Deepis an important story that expertly uses creativity to explore mental illness.
 I highly recommend this novel, it truly is excellent.

 BUT BEFORE YOU LEAVE, one lucky reader will win a cool #StayPeculiar tote here on YA Book Queen (thanks to the lovely Nicole from Quirk Books)!